nitlang/nitutorial/wiki/pages/mission_11_01.md

 # Foreign Function Interface

-The Nit Foreign Function Interface (FFI) allows to nest foreign code within a Nit source file.
+The Nit Foreign Function Interface (FFI) allows the nesting of foreign code within a Nit source file.
 Current supported languages are C, C++, Java (used mainly for android support) and Objective C (used mainly for iOS support).

 Common use cases of the FFI is to optimize a method or to wrap existing system or third-party libraries.